Last update:

 TONY

-Dear Andrej:
+1 Dear Andrej:

 Just became a member of msn teenage & college boys site.
 The idea of finding some excellent gay fiction was a complete surprise!
 I so very excited to discover your website and writings...
 I must confess that I've only begun reading Akim, Akim...
 To the point where Piero makes love with Gianni...
 Chapter 3?
 Decided to load the whole book to disk rather than continue on the internet.
-My 1st comment so far are: your writing is a don't like it..rather I ADORE IT!!!
+My 1st comment so far are: your writing is a don't like it... rather I ADORE IT!!!
 Beautiful, touching, passionate, thrilling all of these adjectives come immediately to mind.
 Old fashioned?
-YES.. in the best sense of the word.
-Subtle, not blatant..not emphasizing the obvious.
+YES... in the best sense of the word.
+Subtle, not blatant... not emphasizing the obvious.
 The tenderness between these two beautiful young men is what is most immediately appealing and rewarding...
 The background of the story is expertly set making Piero's loss of virginity all the more exciting... perhaps delicious is a better word...
 I've always thought that Italian men are the best looking of all.

 I can't wait to continue reading: yet I just had to let you know how happy, indeed, THRILLED I'm thus far.
 I guess that I'm idealistic and the thought of a loving, lasting relationship between 2 guys is so profoundly magical.
 The idea of casual sex for a few minutes and then never seeing the person again strikes me as empty and not very satisfying.
-Well, that's it for now.

 THANK YOU....
 I hope you rec'v many emails with praise for your work.